StringerMus/keyboard-warrior/README.md

 ![responsive](media/responsive.png)

+### Colour theme and design
+To make Keyboard Warrior look interesting, I thought it would be best to give the feeling of a 'computer-centric' game in relation the site is typing challenge.

+I have chosen a shade of green as the primary colour and on a background of dark blue to complement the green and ensure it stands out.
+The most important game information is in yellow to help seperate the information which will catch the eye of the user.

 ## Features
 The website is a single page site, the page is essentially split into 5 sections but the main part of the web page will be the game area.